jell0720/php-crud-api/README.md

 - "joinLimits.records": The maximum number of records returned for a joined entity ("1000")
 - "customization.beforeHandler": Handler to implement request customization ("")
 - "customization.afterHandler": Handler to implement response customization ("")
-- "connectcommands.handler": Handler to implement initalization commands on database connect ([])

 If you don't specify these parameters in the configuration, then the default values (between brackets) are used.